naev/naev/docs/manual/sec/ships.md

 * `trail_generator`: Creates a particle trail during flight.
   * `x`, `y` (*attributes*): Trail origin coordinates, relative to the ship sprite in a "90 degree" heading.
   * `h` (*attributes*): Trail coordinate y-offset, used to modify the origin point on a "perspective" camera.
-* `fabricator`: Flavor text stating the ship's manufacturer.
+* `fabricator`: Flavour text stating the ship's manufacturer.
 * `faction` (*optional*): Defines the faction which produces the ship.
 Currently only used for the fancy gradient backgrounds.
-* `license` (*optional*): License-type outfit which must be owned to purchase the ship.
+* `licence` (*optional*): Licence-type outfit which must be owned to purchase the ship.
 * `cond` (*optional*): Lua conditional expression to evaluate to see if the player can buy the ship.
 * `condstr` (*optional*): human-readable interpretation of the Lua conditional expression `cond`.
-* `description`: Flavor text describing the ship and its capabilities.
+* `description`: Flavour text describing the ship and its capabilities.
 * `characteristics`: Core ship characteristics that are defined as integers.
   * `crew`: Number of crewmen operating the ship.
 Used in boarding actions.
   * `mass`: Tonnage of the ship hull without any cargo or outfits.